XRPLF/xrpl.js/docs/index.md

 * PaymentChannelCreate
 * PaymentChannelFund

+## accountSetFlags

+To modify account flags, you can use an AccountSet transaction and its `SetFlag` or `ClearFlag` fields.

+The flags are called [AccountSet flags (asf*)](https://xrpl.org/accountset.html#accountset-flags):

+`RippleAPI.accountSetFlags.requireDestinationTag`: Require a destination tag to send transactions to this account.
+`RippleAPI.accountSetFlags.requireAuthorization`: Require authorization for users to hold balances issued by this address.
+Can only be enabled if the address has no trust lines connected to it.
+`RippleAPI.accountSetFlags.disallowIncomingXRP`: XRP should not be sent to this account.
+(Enforced by client applications, not by rippled)
+`RippleAPI.accountSetFlags.disableMasterKey`: Disallow use of the master key pair.
+Can only be enabled if the account has configured another way to sign transactions.
+`RippleAPI.accountSetFlags.enableTransactionIDTracking`: Track the ID of this account's most recent transaction.
+`RippleAPI.accountSetFlags.noFreeze`: Permanently give up the ability to freeze individual trust lines or disable Global Freeze.
+This flag can never be disabled after being enabled.
+`RippleAPI.accountSetFlags.globalFreeze`:	Freeze all assets issued by this account.
+`RippleAPI.accountSetFlags.defaultRipple`: Enable [rippling](https://xrpl.org/rippling.html) on this account's trust lines by default.
+`RippleAPI.accountSetFlags.depositAuth`:Enable Deposit Authorization on this account.
 ## schemaValidator

 Unlike the rest of the ripple-lib API, schemaValidator is a static object on RippleAPI.
 It provides utility methods that do not use a server.